 fishermen: In the US context, this an inclusive and gender-neutral term for us, and the one used most commonly among women who fish in our network.
 It’s meant to refer to those who might also use the terms fish harvesters, fisherwomen, fishermisses, fishers, and intertidal gatherers, as well as those practicing restorative aquaculture on a sustainable scale.

 Good, Clean and Fair Seafood

-More than 90% of the seafood we eat in the U.S. is imported, yet we catch and harvest enough nationally to feed ourselves.
+More than 80% of the seafood we eat in the U.S. is imported, yet we catch and harvest enough nationally to feed ourselves.
 The average boat-to-plate journey is over 5,000 miles.
-We can do better than this.Slow Fish anchored in the Slow Food mission of food that is good, clean, and fair for all:
+We can do better than this, anchored to the Slow Food vision of food that is good, clean, and fair for all:

 wholesome, seasonal, local, fresh, and delicious.

 preserves biodiversity, sustains the environment, and nourishes a healthy lifestyle for both humans and animals.